BlueSecc/BlueSecc/README.md

 Welcome to BLUE — a simple and intuitive project designed for everyone, even if you're not a coder!
 With BLUE, you can explore innovative solutions without needing technical skills.
 We're here to make technology accessible and fun for all.

-"Saya hanya seseorang script kiddie."
+"I'm just a ceedie script person."

 🌟 What You Can Do with BLUE